Things to do in Paris

 Le Procope

-Places to Stay Near Les Invalides
+Places to stay near Les Invalides

-Things to Do Near Les Invalides
+Things to do near Les Invalides

 FAQs

-Who built attraction Les Invalides?
+Who was the architect of Les Invalides?

-The attraction Les Invalides was built by architect Libéral Bruant under the order of King Louis XIV of France.
+Les Invalides was built by architect Libéral Bruant under the order of King Louis XIV of France.

 How big is Les Invalides?